 - 40 §807.341.
-School Closures - 41 Section 807.341(a) is added to establish the requirement for owners to notify TWC of pending 42 closure as soon as possible.
+School Closures - Section 807.341(a) is added to establish the requirement for owners to notify TWC of pending closure as soon as possible.

-- 44 Section 807.341(b) is added to list information that a school must provide TWC upon - 45 notification of closure.
+- Section 807.341(b) is added to list information that a school must provide TWC upon - 45 notification of closure.

-Section 807.341(c) is added to grant TWC the ability to impose sanctions for schools failing to comply with §807.341.
+Section 807.341(c) is added to grant TWC the ability to impose sanctions for schools failing to comply with this section.
 The subsequent subsections are relettered accordingly.